 Application and materials are due on the specified dates by 11:59 p.m.
 Eastern time.

-Submit your application and all required supplemental materials by the following dates, depending on which semester you plan to start.
+Submit your application and all required supplemental materials (including all transcripts) by the following priority deadlines, depending on which semester you plan to start.
 Applicants submitting items after the priority deadline should not expect to be considered for admission.

 All students must reside in and complete all clinical hours in a state where the Ball State University School of Nursing is authorized to offer its programs.
 Students moving to a state where the master’s nursing program is not authorized will be unable to progress in the program.